 - Local housing at Project Row Houses with up to $3,500 in travel support for non-Houston fellows

-In return, the fellows are asked to engage our communities—including the historic Third Ward neighborhood, the University of Houston, the local and regional arts community—in a process that involves:
+In return, the fellow will engage our communities—including the Historic Third Ward neighborhood, the University of Houston, the local and regional arts community—in a process that involves:

-- A public presentation of previous work and Fellowship guiding questions at the beginning of the Fellowship
+- A public presentation of previous work and Fellowship guiding questions at the beginning of the term

-- A public talk/project at the end of residency
+- A public talk/project at the end of the term

 - Co-organizing a Community Conversation with program directors